 Computational models are a potentially powerful tool for treatment planning.
-We are collaborating with clinicians at the Brigham and Women's Hospital in Boston to determine how personalize hemodynamic models can support clinical decision making.
-We recently conducted a feasbility study in which post-operative vascular candidates were tested under both resting and exercise conditions.
+For each of the above-mentioned projects, we are determining how personalized hemodynamic models can effectively support clinical decision-making.
+We recently conducted a feasibility study in which post-operative vascular candidates were tested under both resting and exercise conditions.
 Our objective is to use simulation to study the impact different treatment plans would have on key hemodynamic properties or risk factors and provide the capability of stratifying potential patient risk before treatment takes place.

 We are working with the Frakes Lab at ASU to validate our simulations through comparison with experimental results for a physiologically relevant flow in a vascular geometry.
 3D-printing allows us to use the same patient-specific geometry for both the computational simulation and the in vitro experiment.
 An example looking at flow in a coarcted aorta is shown to the left.
 The model was connected to the flow loop with flexible Tygon tubing and placed on a custom stage to allow a laser light sheet to pass vertically through the model centerplane for optical imaging.
 The fluid flowing through the loop was a sodium iodide-based solution with a refractive index matched to the urethane block, to render the urethane wall invisible and eliminate optical distortion during particle image velocimetry (PIV).